Robert Collier, 2nd Baron Monkswell: Cricket career

 Monkswell did not succeed to his title until 1886 and so was known as Robert Collier during his cricket career.
 He appeared for Cambridge Town Club (aka Cambridgeshire) in three first-class matches, scoring 33 runs with a highest score of 14.

 Political career

 Lord Monkswell entered the House of Lords on his father's death in 1886, and later served in the Liberal administrations of William Ewart Gladstone and Lord Rosebery as a Lord-in-waiting from 1892 to 1895 and as Under-Secretary of State for War from January to June 1895.
 He was also a member of the London County Council for the Progressive Party, and served as vice-chairman 1902–03, and Chairman 1903–04.

 Family

 Lord Monkswell married Mary Josephine Hardcastle, daughter of Joseph Hardcastle, in 1873.
 He died in December 1909, aged 64, and was succeeded in the barony by his eldest son Robert.

 Lady Monkswell is known as a diarist.
+Her journals were published as A Victorian Diarist: Extracts from the Journals of Mary, Lady Monkswell, 1873–1895 (1944) and A Victorian Diarist: Later Extracts from the Journals of Mary, Lady Monkswell, 1895–1909 (1946).
 She died on 14 May 1930.